Failover and data link interruption avoidance

 We recommend that failover links and data interfaces travel through different paths to decrease the chance that all interfaces fail at the same time.
-If the failover link is down, the threat defense device can use the data interfaces to determine if a failover is required.
-Subsequently, the failover operation is suspended until the health of the failover link is restored.
+If the failover link is down, the failover operation is suspended until the health of the failover link is restored.

-See the following connection scenarios to design a resilient failover network.
+These connection scenarios help design a resilient failover network.

-If a single switch or a set of switches are used to connect both failover and data interfaces between two threat defense devices, then when a switch or inter-switch-link is down, both threat defense devices become active.
-Therefore, the two connection methods shown in the following figures are not recommended.
+If a single switch or a set of switches are used to connect both failover and data interfaces between two Firewall Threat Defense devices, then when a switch or inter-switch-link is down, both Firewall Threat Defense devices become active.
+Therefore, the two connection methods shown in these figures are not recommended.

 Connecting through a single switch.
 Not recommended.